sekai-app/sekai-memobase/src/mcp/README.md

 The MCP server will essentially be run as an API endpoint within the container that you can then connect to with config shown below.

-#### Stdio Transport

-With stdio, the MCP client iself can spin up the MCP server container, so nothing to run at this point.

 ## Integration with MCP Clients

-### SSE Configuration
+### Cursor

-Once you have the server running with SSE transport, you can connect to it using this configuration:
+Once you have the server running with SSE transport, you can connect to it using this configuration (edit this in `.cursor/mcp.json`):

 ```json
 {